Going Where the Lonely Go: Recording and composition

-Reception
+Critical reception

 AllMusic critic Thom Jurek stated in his review: "Haggard and The Strangers were one of the tightest and most sophisticated bands in country music, inspired by the elaborate arrangements of Bob Wills' band, to the point where Haggard's music from this period transcends country music in its appeal and elegance.
 It's a pity this one didn't get the notice it deserved — it's a masterpiece."

 Track listing

 All tracks composed by Merle Haggard; except where indicated: